 - 7.12 Promotion or improvement of economic well-being will occur through the increased vitality and viability of the Estates.
-The main economic benefits previously identified for the Scheme as a whole will be: - 7.12.1 A total investment of c.£1 billion in the Estates and wider Merton area; - 7.12.2 The creation of approximately 4,584 gross temporary construction jobs (equating to 459 permanent construction jobs) with opportunities for apprenticeships for local people in respect of Eastfields; - 7.12.3 Increased economic activity by reason of increased employment and expenditure during the construction phase of the Scheme; and - 7.12.4 Increased economic activity by reason of increased employment and expenditure during the operational phase of the Scheme and the introduction of expanded residential uses.
+The main economic benefits previously identified for the Scheme as a whole will be: - 7.12.1 a total investment of c.£1.8 billion in the Estates and wider Merton area; - 7.12.2 the creation of approximately 4,584 gross temporary construction jobs (equating to 459 permanent construction jobs); - 7.12.3 increased economic activity by reason of increased employment and expenditure during each Phase of the Scheme; and - 7.12.4 increased economic activity by reason of increased employment and expenditure during the operational phase of the Scheme and the introduction of expanded residential uses. - 7.13 Promotion or improvement of social well-being will be delivered by: - 7.13.1 provision of new, well-designed, energy-efficient homes that will meet the needs of residents now and in the future; - 7.13.2 up to 3,272 new homes across all three Estates (pursuant to the Proposed OPA in respect of the High Path Estate see the Appendix for more information).
+With 1,175 existing homes being demolished across all three Estates, this results in a net uplift of up to 2,097 new homes; - 7.13.3 the provision of c.
+29% affordable housing overall across the Estates on a habitable rooms basis which includes no net loss of affordable housing; - 7.13.4 an improved housing mix better suited to meet the needs of existing affordable housing tenants on the estates having regard to the Housing Needs studies undertaken for each estate; - 7.13.5 improved public realm and green spaces, including safety improvements for residents on the Eastfields Estate.
+The neighbourhood park and green spaces

-- 7.13 Promotion or improvement of social well-being will be delivered by: - 7.13.1 provision of new, well-designed, energy-efficient homes that will meet the needs of residents now and in the future; - 7.13.2 up to 2,704 new homes across all three Estates.
-With 1,175 existing homes being demolished across all three Estates, this results in a net uplift of up to 1,530 new homes; - 7.13.3 the provision of c.
-29% affordable housing overall across the Estates on a habitable rooms basis which includes no net loss of affordable housing; - 7.13.4 an improved housing mix better suited to meet the needs of existing affordable housing tenants on the estates having regard to the Housing Needs studies undertaken for each estate; and - 7.13.5 improved pedestrian, cycle and vehicular access links to improve permeability and to foster the creation of a healthy and safe community. - 7.14 Promotion or improvement of environmental well-being will occur through the following main environmental benefits: - 7.14.1 redevelopment of a brownfield site; - 7.14.2 provision of new, well-designed, energy-efficient homes that will meet the needs of residents now and in the future; - 7.14.3 enhancement of the townscape through the replacement of outdated buildings with a contemporary and well-designed residential development.
-The public realm will be improved and heritage assets appropriately and respectfully treated within the Scheme; - 7.14.4 increased housing density appropriate to the suburban locations of the Estates and to national and local planning policy; - 7.14.5 provision of efficient layouts and high quality public open space, community and recreational facilities; and

-7.14.6 replacement of poorly insulated properties by new, energy efficient homes.
+- will ensure significantly improved play and exercise opportunities for both children and adults; and - 7.13.6 improved pedestrian, cycle and vehicular access links to improve permeability and to foster the creation of a healthy and safe community. - 7.14 Promotion or improvement of environmental well-being will occur through the following main environmental benefits: - 7.14.1 redevelopment of a brownfield site; - 7.14.2 provision of new, well-designed, energy-efficient homes that will meet the needs of residents now and in the future; - 7.14.3 enhancement of the townscape through the replacement of outdated buildings with a contemporary and well-designed residential development.
+The public realm will be improved and heritage assets appropriately and respectfully treated within the Scheme: - 7.14.4 increased housing density appropriate to the suburban locations of the Estates and to national and local planning policy; - 7.14.5 provision of efficient layouts and high quality public open space, community and recreational facilities; and - 7.14.6 replacement of poorly insulated properties by new, energy efficient homes.